 The Count of Monte Cristo is a moralist tale, with ample references to Christ and Christian virtue and humility.
 The story is a parable of what happens when we disobey Christ’s words, “you must forgive so that your Father in heaven will forgive you,” (Matthew 6:15), “If you do not forgive your Father in heaven will not forgive you,” (Mark 11:26), and “forgive someone who has wrong you seventy times seven (infinite),” (Matthew 18:21-22) and, “But I say to you who hear, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 To one who strikes you on the cheek, offer the other also, and from one who takes away your cloak do not withhold your tunic either.
 Give to everyone who begs from you, and from one who takes away your goods do not demand them back.
 And as you wish that others would do to you, do so to them.”
 (Luke 6:27-31).
 Had Edmund heeded the words of the Lord he would not have become a vampiric Count whose revenge destroys lives and even his own heart until it is warmed again by Mercedes, Maximilian, and Haydee, a young lady whom he finds the happiness robbed from him returned.

 Edmund could have saved himself much heart ache had he listened to the words of Christ, “forgive them for they know not what they do.”
 (Luke 23:34).
 Indeed the principle trio of villains, monsieur Danglars, Fernand, and Villfort knew what they were doing to Edmund, but perhaps the real sources of their scapegoating Dantes and ship wrecking him in prime of his happiness wasn’t totally known to them, Danglars was greed and avarice, Villfort fear and ambition, and Fernand jealousy and love sickness.
 In fact, there is cause to support these antagonists.
 Villfort does his duty, for Edmund is found to possess the letter that contains news of Napoleon’s escape as well as plans to help aide in this bonapartist enterprise.
 By Law Edmund was guilty of treason for carrying such a letter even though its contents were unknown to him.
 In the eyes of justice Edmund stood condemned even without Villfort’s personal reason.
 Dantes’ fall and imprisonment is in actuality his own fault, the lesson, do not carry letters of which you are ignorant of the contents, a lesson for us even in the 21st century.
-As for Fernand, his motive is pure, his love or amour for Mercedes is genuine and he unable to tolerant life without her takes the incriminating letter forged by Danglars to destroy Edmund.
+As for Fernand, his motive is pure, his amour for Mercedes is genuine and he unable to tolerant life without her takes the incriminating letter forged by Danglars to destroy Edmund.
 Fernand motive isn’t envy, but love to the point of murder.
 Danglars reason for betraying Edmund has to do with monetary reasons, he loves wealth, however, he holds a hatred towards Edmund over the adventure to Elba where at the behest of the Captain who is dying, Dantes takes the incriminating letter.
-In truth, had Edmund listen to Danglars and not put in to Port Ferraro at Elba, the entire misadventure known as The Count of Monte Cristo souls never have happened.
+In truth, had Edmund listen to Danglars and not put in to Port Ferraro at Elba, the entire misadventure known as The Count of Monte Cristo would never have happened.

 Dumas’ genius is in showing how one choice that each of the characters make sets in motion events that consist of consequences none could have foreseen or dreamed in their nightmares.
 The tale makes its mark on the sea shores of the reader by giving us a glimpse into this fact, “why do you judge frail man?”
 (Job) and “judge not lest you be judged, for the measure you use shall be measured against you.”
 (Matthew 7:1-3).
 Whether the judgments were from trio of antagonists or the protagonist himself, the end result was ruination and death.
 Forgiveness is the only remedy and loving your enemy is the surest way to escape becoming Ruthven or Vlad the Impaler of the Island of Monte Cristo!